2020PB/police-brutality/reports/Minnesota.md

 Police responding to a medical emergency – a tanker truck deliberately running over protestors – slow down to pepper-spray folks from their SUV.
 Location: I-35W I-94.
 Some car numbers involved: first spraying (0:08) is car 30? (cannot make out last digit), second spraying (0:13 in first video) is car 352, third spraying (0:20 at camera) is car 830.

-tags: vehicle, drive, spray, pepper-spray, protestor
+tags: vehicle, drive, spray, pepper-spray, protester

 id: mn-minneapolis-17